nihalh01/cosi/README.md

 *Note: The facility overview is not yet activated for production.*

 ### Resident query
-Basically, this function offers the possibility of determining the exact number of residents by drawing a rectangle or circle or by drawing an area.
-This tool comes from the master portal and has been integrated into the module “accessibility analysis”.
+This function offers the possibility of determining the exact number of residents by drawing a rectangle or circle or drawing an area.
+This tool comes from the master portal and has been integrated into the module "accessibility analysis."

-When calling up directly under the "Analysis" tab, the area over which the query is to be carried out must be specified manually (by drawing a rectangle or circle or by drawing an area).
+When calling up directly under the "Analysis" tab, the area over which the query is to be carried out must be specified manually (by drawing a rectangle, circle, or an area).

 When used within the context of the accessibility analysis, the area does not have to be specified manually, but the calculated catchment area is adopted as the area.